Proto-Cubism: Pablo Picasso

 El Greco, The Opening of the Fifth Seal (c.1609–1614, oil, 224.8 × 199.4 cm, Metropolitan Museum of Art) has been suggested to be the prime source of inspiration for Picasso's Les Demoiselles d'Avignon.

 Picasso's Les Demoiselles d'Avignon (1907, oil on canvas, 243.9 × 233.7 cm, Museum of Modern Art) appears to have certain morphological and stylistic similarities with The Opening of the Fifth Seal.

 In 1899 Picasso rejected academic study and joined a circle of avant-garde artists and writers known as Modernistes (or decadentes).
 Meeting at Els Quatre Gats in Barcelona, they assimilated trends such as symbolism and Art Nouveau, characterized by contour lines, simplified form and unnatural colors.
 Yet, in addition to the influence of Théophile Steinlen and Henri de Toulouse-Lautrec, that of Francisco Goya and El Greco can be seen in Picasso's work of the period.
 A significant innovation of El Greco's later works is the interweaving of form and space; a reciprocal relationship is developed between the two that unifies the painted surface.
 This interweaving would re-emerge three centuries later in the works of Cézanne and Picasso.
 Adapting these style, the artist produced numerous portraits of friends such as Carlos Casagemas and Jaime Sabartès (Sabartès Seated).
 The modernists also devoted themselves to political anarchy and other social causes, including sympathy for the poor, denizens and the underclass; subjects that would soon emerge in the paintings of Picasso's Blue Period (a color associated with despair and melancholy, blue was commonly used in Symbolist painting).

 El Greco, c.
-1595–1600, View of Toledo, oil on canvas, 47.75 x 42.75 cm, Metropolitan Museum of Art, New York.
+1595–1600, View of Toledo, oil on canvas, 47.75 × 42.75 cm, Metropolitan Museum of Art, New York.
 This work has a striking resemblance to 20th-century Expressionism.
 Historically, however, it is an example of Mannerism.

 The first artist who seems to have noticed the structural code built into the morphology of late El Greco was Paul Cézanne, one of the forerunners of Cubism.
 Comparative morphological analyses of the two painters works reveal common elements: the distortion of the human body, the reddish and unworked backgrounds, and the similarities in the rendering of space.
 According to Brown, "Cézanne and El Greco are spiritual brothers despite the centuries which separate them".
 Fry observed that Cézanne drew from "his great discovery of the permeation of every part of the design with a uniform and continuous plastic theme".